Who Is at Fault in a T-Bone Accident in Texas?

 T-bone accidents can be particularly devastating.
 This is because many of the safety features on our cars are designed to protect drivers and passengers from front and rear-end collisions, but not side-impact collisions.
 For older cars without side-airbags, there is little protection for the occupants from harm on impact.

 In the event of a serious injury accident, you may have questions about your injuries and how you’re going to pay for your medical expenses.
 This is especially pressing when the accident was not your fault.
 It is important to understand how liability is determined following a broadside accident so you can pursue appropriate compensation.
-To discuss the specifics of your claim, contact Michael P. Fleming and Associates, P.C., for help.
+To discuss the specifics of your claim, contact Fleming Law, P.C., for help.

 Who Is at Fault in a T-bone accident in Texas?